 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 This may be:

 - Communication and interaction

 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting.

-The named Governor for Special Educational Needs is Miss J. Harrison, and the Special Needs Co-ordinator is Mrs. A. Sturgess.
+The named Governor for Special Educational Needs is Miss Jade Harrison and the SENDCO is Mrs. Angela Sturgess.

 We continually strive to develop and maintain positive working relationships with all parents/carers so that they feel happy, comfortable and secure to come into school, at any point of their child’s education, to discuss any concerns they might have, as we know the importance and value of working as a team.

 If you have any queries or would like to talk to a member of staff, please do not hesitate to contact the school office, who will direct you accordingly.
 Alternatively, please see the attached links and information below.

 The 'Local Offer' below provides information for children, young people and their parents/carers in a single place, helping them to understand what services they and their families can expect from a range of local agencies.
 This was introduced as part of the Children and Families Bill and became law in 2014.

 The aim of the 'local offer' is to improve choice and transparency for families about the services they use.
 It will also be an important tool for professionals to use, as it will allow them to understand the full range of services and provision in the local area.